vercel/platforms/README.md

 ## Supplementary Features

+Here are some supplementary features that might be required to build Platforms on Vercel:

-- Analytics
+- Text Editor
-- A/B testing
+- Simple Auth
+- Static Tweet Embeds
 - OG-image generator

-- Auth
+Check out the full list of features [here](./features).

 ## Provide Feedback